Efficient algorithms for quantum chemistry on modular quantum processors: Concluding discussion

-\textit{Concluding discussion}.--- We introduced the dUSCC compilation that optimizes both intra-module calculations and inter-module communications.
+We introduced the dUSCC compilation that optimizes both intra-module calculations and inter-module communications.
 The parallelism between modules is optimized using circuit tile packing by leveraging the pseudo-commutativity of Trotterization.
 The parallelism between intra-module operations and buffering of Bell pairs is optimized by separating inter-module tiles.
 This simultaneous optimization significantly accelerates the circuit time compared with the naive compilation.
-The dUSCC circuit is at most $\sim3\times$ faster than the Qiskit circuit in $(\text{H}_4)_3$, and the acceleration grows linearly with the number of modules.
+The dUSCC circuit is at most $\sim6\times$ faster than the Qiskit circuit in $(\text{H}_4)_3$ where $\sim 2\times$ saving is from the ZX compilation, and $N_{cluster}=3$ saving by utilizing the translation invariant geometry of $(H_4)_3$.
+This acceleration grows linearly with the number of modules as shown in Appendix \ref{extended H-chain}.

 The dUSCC circuit manifests the entanglement structure of molecules, which enables the dUSCC to be an efficient algorithm for weakly connected molecules.
-The modularization of dUSCC is ``free'' below the threshold of at most $\tau_t =20$ in $(\text{H}_4)_3$, and the circuit time grows linearly with the cost of inter-module communications at $\tau$ above the threshold.
+The modularization of dUSCC is ``free'' below the threshold of at most $\tau_t =35$ in $(\text{H}_4)_3$, and the circuit time grows linearly with the cost of inter-module communications at $\tau$ above the threshold.
 However, dUSCC cannot provide an exact solution to complicated molecules.
 At strict selection criteria $\epsilon$, modular systems become strongly and extensively entangled, and the inter-module communications over-saturate the intra-module calculations.
 In the strongly entangled systems, dUSCC circuit is still significantly faster than the Qiskit circuit, and this advantage grows linearly with the number of modules, but the distribution of dUSCC is not ``free''.
 Nevertheless, dUSCC can still efficiently approximate the ground state energy within chemical accuracy, and the existence of ``free'' modularization in complicated molecules can be found in polynomial time using classical algorithms.